Know your obligations

 Submit a notice of change form – corporate officers.

-If you are selling your business through a sale of share or sale of business, you must notify our office.
+If you are selling your business through a sale of share or sale of the business, you must notify our office.

 Submit a notice of employee transfer form.